Anna-Jane (A-J) is a specialist sports and exercise physiotherapist and yoga teacher at Physio Therapy Yoga in Lavender Bay Milsons Point, Sydney.

 Persistent pain requires a multidimensional approach to treatment.

 Early in my career, I worked for some inspirational physios who nurtured my passion for getting to the bottom of a problem.
-I completed further studies in Exercise and Sports Science, Functional Anatomy, and Biomechanics and was team physio for football and netball clubs.
-I toured with the Australian Ski Team to the world cup and competed myself at a national level.
+I completed further studies in Exercise and Sports Science, Functional Anatomy, and Biomechanics and since then I am always looking to learn more.
+I enjoyed being team physio for football and netball clubs and toured with the Australian Ski Team to the World Cup.

-I was awarded the title of Specialist Sports and Exercise Physiotherapist in 1999.
+I was awarded the title of Specialist Sports Physiotherapist in 1999.

-Always with a thirst for knowledge, I added many complementary therapies to Physiotherapy.
-I have always been interested in more than just the muscles and joints.
-I love treating the nervous system, helping adjust lifestyle for good health, and applying complementary therapies including Yoga therapy, Craniosacral therapy, visceral therapy and “Connect Therapy”.
-I treat using a holistic biopsychosocial approach.
+Always with a thirst for knowledge, I added complementary therapies to Physiotherapy.
+I have always been interested in treating holistically, meaning the whole body from head to toe, and other systems in the body, including the emotional system (as it affects the physical body).
+I love helping you adjust your lifestyle for good health, and use complementary therapies including Yoga therapy, Craniosacral therapy, Visceral therapy to treat you using a holistic biopsychosocial approach.

-I enjoy treating persistent pain particularly where the accumulation of injuries over years can make treatment more challenging.
+I enjoy treating persistent pain particularly where there has been an accumulation of injuries over years.

-Problems are often multifactorial.
-The source of pain is often a physical imbalance elsewhere in the body or may even lie with emotional or lifestyle causes.
+Your physical problems are often multifactorial; the source of pain is often due to an imbalance elsewhere in the body (besides where you are feeling the pain), and may even lie with emotional or lifestyle causes.

-I’m a mother, a perpetual student, a keen gardener, love travelling and especially getting out into nature.
+I’m a mother, a daily yogi, keen gardener, love traveling and most of all getting out into nature.